paulcoley/CS325-TPRG/README.md

 re-run the code to play multiple times and is an issue to be addressed soon.
 Also a splash screen and conversion of the code to make use of game_modes is also an area to address in the near future along with an accessible information screen.

+Version 3:

+Game Code updated to a game state system.
+Combat system momentarily removed so that a grid and unit control system can be implemented.
+Once implemented, combat will be reworked to utilize the new systems.